sveetch/python-captains-log/README.rst

 TODO
 ====

-* Finish history renderer;
-* Implement history filters;
 * Implement a config file to change some behaviors and options;
 * Finish the README;

 Proposal
 ========

-*(This is the draft that leaded to development, the final production should diverge a little bit)*
+*(This is the draft that leaded to development, the final production should diverge a little bit, real documentation will come soon)*

 What
 ----